amwebexpert/guess_the_text/README.md

 - dependencies injections pattern (`IoC`) for the whole application
 - implementation of best practices, development guide, code reviews, training sessions

-## Contributors

-We are actually limiting the number of contributors (so dont take that personnaly) since this project:
-- has to refine it's roadmap and goals
-- we are in the process of adding a lot of assets to improve the onboarding process
-- coding conventions have to be defined
-- the developer documentation will be re-structured soon

 ## Some screen captures of the implemented features

 start game | success | categories | custom chalenge | qr-code
 ------- | ---------- | ---------- | ---------- | ----------
 <img src="store-presence/guess-the-text-01.jpg" /> | <img src="store-presence/guess-the-text-02.jpg" /> | <img src="store-presence/guess-the-text-04.jpg" /> | <img src="store-presence/create-a-challenge.jpg" /> | <img src="store-presence/qr-code-display.jpg" />

 ## Deployed on production